Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 ## Keyword

-An ASCII identifier string that must begin with an upper case letter.
+An ASCII identifier string that must begin with an upper case letter in order to avoid collisions with JavaScript properties such as `toString`.
+(For more detail, see [Why do Zoe keywords have to start with a capital letter? #8241](https://github.com/Agoric/agoric-sdk/discussions/8241).)

 ## MutableQuote